 For dry powder, at least 11 years.
 For unused Multi-Etch in solution: at least one year (keep it capped)!

 How much titanium or niobium will one gallon of Multi-Etch etch?

-Approximately 1,500 square inches of titanium when dipped for three seconds at 120–150°F. As you etch, the etchant gradually becomes ineffective and contaminated with titanium ions that can re-plate to the metal, causing uneven anodizing.
+Approximately 1,500 square inches of titanium when dipped for three seconds at 120-150ºF.
+As you etch, the etchant gradually becomes ineffective and contaminated with titanium ions that can re-plate to the metal, causing uneven anodizing.

-Can I restore the effectiveness of Multi-Etch after it has been used?
+Can the effectiveness of Multi-Etch be restored after it has been used?

 No, that’s why it’s best to use only as much as you need in any one sitting, leaving the rest unadulterated.

 What should I use to hold the piece I am etching?

 Use titanium or niobium wire bent around the piece to be anodized, or strung through a hole in the piece.
 You can also make plastic holders by drilling holes in plastics marked 5 or some marked 7.
 Affix a handle if you want or suspend the holder from a wire made of titanium or niobium.

 Why am I not getting any color on my etched titanium?

 If there isn’t any change in color, check your connections.
 After using many techniques to anodize since the 1970’s, sometimes we still get our wires crossed!